C-Stein/node-milestones/04-getting-mean-with-it/exercises/03-redis.md

-#Redis
+# Redis

 [Redis][Redis] is a handy database that can help with sesssion persistence.
 Mostly Redis will store info in-memory, but it also has a database to use if necessary.

-###Installation
+### Installation

-Install Redis following the directions on their [downloads page][https://redis.io/download].
+Install Redis following the directions on their [downloads page](https://redis.io/download).
 As of writing, directions look like so:
 ```
 $ wget http://download.redis.io/releases/redis-3.2.8.tar.gz
 $ tar xzf redis-3.2.8.tar.gz